Ria424/developers-animatesdk-docs/Library_object/Library_summary.md

 #### Description

-The library object represents the Library panel.
+The Library object represents the Library panel.
 It is a property of the Document object (see [Document.library](../Document_object/Document98.md)) and can be accessed by `fl.getDocumentDOM().library`.

-The library object contains an array of items of different types, including symbols, bitmaps, sounds, and video.
+The Library object contains an array of items of different types, including symbols, bitmaps, sounds, and video.

 #### Method summary

-The following methods are available for the library object:
+The following methods are available for the Library object:

 | **Method** | **Description** |
 | --- | --- |